 China and alcohol

-Selling beers in China is a valuable market.
-But it tends to be more and more competitive.
-Of course, many new companies try to penetrate the market to distribute their beers.
-However, according to some forecast, beer will represent only 25% of alcohol consumption by 2022, while in 2015 it was over 30% (in value).
+Beer in China is a valuable market but it tends to be more and more competitive.
+Indeed, many new companies are taking their chance in the middle-kingdom.
+However, according to forecasts, beer will represent only 25% of alcohol consumption by 2022, while in 2015 it was over 30% (in value).

 As you may imagine, there are many ways to sell your products and make money in China.
-But to perform in this highly competitive market, full of barriers, you’ll have to follow some simple steps.
-Whether you choose to distribute your beers offline or through an online e-commerce platform, you won’t be able to skip your banding moment.
-Cause if planning to do some sales in China, you have to brand yourself.
+To perform in this highly competitive market, full of barriers, you’ll have to follow some simple steps.
+Whether you choose to distribute your beer offline or through an online e-commerce platform, you won’t be able to skip your branding moment.

-In China, for the exact same product, people would be ready to pay ten times the price of something branded, rather than something not branded.
+In China, for the exact same product, people would be ready to pay ten times the price if something is brande (cf Starbucks).

 - Who are you?
 What do you want?